How To Remove Duplicates In Excel

 There you have it, a quick tip on removing duplicate data.

-Try this for yourself next time you are dealing with large data sets and want to quickly remove duplicates.
+Try this for yourself next time you deal with large data sets and want to remove duplicates quickly.

 Video Guide